CtrlK

 Specificity

-Lists multiple specific concrete actions and API methods: CreateListenRESTClient with TranscribeUrl/TranscribeFile, CreateListenWebSocketClient with Connect/Subscribe/Send, plus specific related skills for summaries/sentiment/topics, conversational STT, and voice agents.
+Lists multiple specific concrete actions and API methods: CreateListenRESTClient with TranscribeUrl/TranscribeFile, CreateListenWebSocketClient with Connect/Subscribe/Send, plus specific use cases like summaries/sentiment/topics overlays, conversational STT, and voice agents.

 3 / 3